Operational Profile: 10th Mountain Division Hut Association (Aspen, Colorado)

 As part of its mission to “promote understanding and appreciation of the natural mountain environment while developing individual self reliance”, and its commitment to community partnerships, 10MD co-sponsors a range of activities and educational programs, such as:

 - Back Country Exploration Program (a 10MD program) encourages use of the hut system by non-profit groups for educational purposes.
 10MD offers discounted rates to qualified groups (half price for mid-week reservations), and provides advice in planning and help with logistics.
 Groups using the huts usually perform some service work.
 Shrine Mountain Inn, with 3 separate huts and five separate booking quarters, is particularly popular with school groups because with multiple structures it allows for dividing students by age, gender, or other helpful categories.
+See website and brochure for more detail on these great programs.

 - Alpine Resource Center (at Sangree’s hut) – a 600 sq ft seminar and study area for use by non-profit groups for educational programs, retreats, etc. Includes a collection of books on relevant topics.